How to Cure a Hangover

 On the night

-- Get well hydrated before your first drink (more about water and hydration here).
+- Get well hydrated in the 24 hours leading up to your first drink (more about water and hydration here).
+Besides limiting the alcohol consumed, this is probably the most important tip.

 It generally takes an hour for your body to process 1 standard drink.
 The closer you can stick to this rate, the better you will feel in the morning.
 A standard drink is the amount of an alcoholic drink that contains 10 g of alcohol, so it varies between drink types.
 1 standard drink probably isn’t 1 glass.